EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ### The special case of revoking assertion tokens

 The EduID Service can only revoke previous assertions, because the service access tokens are private to the EduID Mobile App client.
-However, an asstion can be used only once and is then invalidated for further authorization.
+However, an action can be used only once and is then invalidated for further authorization.

 In order to allow the EduID Service to revoke previous assertions at the federation services, a Federation Service MUST keep the originating assertion with the granted service access token.
 If the EduID Service revokes the assertion this is equivalent if a EduID Mobile App client revokes its service access token.